A note on Descriptor Indexing

 ||Indexes can be dynamically non-uniform: they can freely diverge between shader invocations.
 This means you can use anything you want as an index: a

-Tier 1 is where interesting stuff begins, but it ultimately isn’t a great solution: it can help you avoid switching texture descriptors arround by using an index stored in a push constant or an UBO indexed by the instanceID, but you are still required to make sure the indexes are uniform, and thus the same textures are used accross one draw, and so you can’t batch much with instancing, you can mostly save on swapping descriptors arround.
+Tier 1 is where interesting stuff begins, but it ultimately isn’t a great solution: it can help you avoid switching texture descriptors arround by using an index stored in a push constant or an UBO indexed by the baseInstanceIndex, but you are still required to make sure whatever you use as indexes are uniform, and thus the same textures are used accross one draw (including multiple instances of that draw if it’s instanced), and so you can’t batch much with instancing, you can mostly save on swapping descriptors arround.
+You can however cut pretty well into the number of vkCmdDraw, since each entry in those is considered a seperate draw when it comes to uniformity in shader wavefronts.

-Tier 2 is the real deal, the descriptor_indexing extension enables the use case where you make one giant descriptor set with all your texture resources in an unsized array, and then you can use regular integers to index that array, effectively getting non-opaque texture handles like you would have gotten with
+Tier 2 is the real deal, the EXT_descriptor_indexing extension gives devices a “non-uniform dynamic descriptor indexing” feature you can use in combination with unsized descriptors (= giant descriptors whose size is runtime dependent).
+This enables the use case where you make one giant descriptor set with all your texture resources in an unsized array, and then you can use regular integers to index that array, effectively getting non-opaque texture handles like you would have gotten with

 First, let’s talk about the problems using